Elderly Care: Know Your Options

 The location of the care home is so important, because it affects how often friends and family can come to visit.
 It also enables you or your loved one not to feel a million miles away from the place they love.
 Days out can be within the local community, which is so important in terms of holding on to identity.

-With a live-in care agency, it is also very useful if the company is nearby.
+With an agency, it is also very useful if the company is nearby.
 With something as important as care, it really makes a difference to speak to somebody face to face.
 When arranging care and if there are any issues it is good to be able to speak to somebody in person.

 Are Nutritional Needs Met?